-A Precision camera has an IR sensor that is used when you operate the codec with a remote control.
+A Precision camera has an IR sensor that is used when you operate the video conferencing device with a remote control.
 The IR sensor is located at the camera front, and the LED flickers when the IR sensor is activated by the remote control.